postgrespro/pg_probackup/Documentation.md

 GRANT EXECUTE ON FUNCTION bt_index_check(oid, bool) TO backup;
 ```

-### Setting up PTRACK Backups
+### Setting up Partial Restore

-Backup mode PTACK can be used only on Postgrespro Standart and Postgrespro Enterprise installations or patched vanilla PostgreSQL.
-Links to ptrack patches can be found [here](https://github.com/postgrespro/pg_probackup#ptrack-support).

-If you are going to use PTRACK backups, complete the following additional steps:
+If you are plalling to use partial restore, complete the following additional step:

-- Set the parameter `ptrack_enable` to `on`.
-- Grant the rights to execute `ptrack` functions to the *backup* role **in every database** of the cluster:
+- Grant the read-only acces to 'pg_catalog.pg_database' to the *backup* role only in database **used for connection** to PostgreSQL server:

-        GRANT EXECUTE ON FUNCTION pg_catalog.pg_ptrack_clear() TO backup;
-        GRANT EXECUTE ON FUNCTION pg_catalog.pg_ptrack_get_and_clear(oid, oid) TO backup;
+        GRANT SELECT ON TABLE pg_catalog.pg_database TO backup;

-- The *backup* role must have access to all the databases of the cluster.

 ### Configuring the Remote Mode